IngoGaucho/deepametha-to-libremap-bridge/README.md

 ###Bugs and feature requests
-I appreciate any suggestion or help
+Appreciating any suggestions or help

 I get inspired or use code of following projects